mampfes/hacs_waste_collection_schedule/doc/ics/abfallv_zerowaste_io.md

 ## How to get the configuration arguments

-- Goto <https://abfallv.zerowaste.io/web-reminder> and select your location and waste types.
+- Go to <https://abfallv.zerowaste.io/web-reminder> and select your location and waste types.
 - Click on `Kalender Bo/Download` and copy the URL below `Adresse zum Abonnieren`.
 - Replace the `url` in the example configuration with this link.